Stelios Award for Disabled Entrepreneurs in the UK

 This unique and prestigious award is sponsored by Sir Stelios Haji-Ioannou, the renowned entrepreneur best known for founding easyJet.

 The creation of the award was motivated by Stelios’s goal of not only supporting disabled entrepreneurs, but also raising awareness of the skills and inventiveness of those with disabilities.

-To celebrate the 10th anniversary of the award, the total cash prizes are bigger than ever!
+Announced on 10 November 2016, and to celebrate the 10th anniversary of the award, the total cash prizes were bigger than ever!

 - top prize of £30,000 to the overall winner

 - four prizes of £10,000 to four other finalists

 The award was open to all forms of entrepreneurship (including pre-revenue start-ups).

 We invited applications from entrepreneurs who started their companies in the UK in the last 7 years (2009 or later).

 However, all forms of entrepreneurial activities even without a registered company would have qualified.
 People planning to start a business activity (even with just business plans at the pre-revenue stage) were welcome to apply.